binaryphile/concorde/README.md

 This passes the option hash and remaining positional arguments into `mymain` for processing.
 Usually that will be `mymain`'s primary responsibilty.

+`mymain` uses `grab` to get the only value it cares about from the passed hash and passes that to `hello`.
+If no name was provided by the user, `$name` will exist but be empty.

 API
 ===